 You will be required to deliver five major speeches.
 You will be evaluated on your skill in selecting and researching a topic, organizing, and delivering your speeches, and following instructor requirements.
-On the first day of each round of speeches, you must turn in a typed copy of your outline or flow sheet, and submit an electronic version to Turnitin via Blackboard.
+On the first day of each round of speeches, you must turn in a typed copy of your outline, and submit an electronic version to Turnitin via Blackboard.
 If you fail to turn in the required copies, you will receive a zero for the entire assignment (speech, outline, and any other connected assignments - i.e. evaluations, reflection paper).
 Technology issues, or lack of internet connection, is not an excuse.
 If, for some reason, Turnitin or Blackboard are having issues, you should email me a copy of your assignment (as an attachment) before the start of class.
+Note: Turnitin (and me) only accepts .doc, .docx, .rtf, and .pdf.